sri-arjuna/SSE-CLA/ReadMe.md

 - Get an easy to read indication of the most probable cause for the crash.
 - Provide a list of 1 or more possible culprints (reasons)
 - Print/Summarize original lines only once for easier debuging
+- Shorten the things to read compared to orginal (raw) crash log file

 ----

 # Reason:
 - Got tired of reading crash logs and there is nothing available like that for Skyrim.
 - So I decided to write one myself.

 ----